Ndoni-Nkosi/YouTube_API/README.md

 **Top videos**:

-- The most viewed videos are from BBN Season 6, which has the highest view count of 532,347 - use % representation.
+- The most viewed videos are from BBN Season 6, which has the highest view count of 532,347, which accounts for 0.45% of total views.
 - After the BB seasons, Glory provides commentary on the post-BB lives of housemates, movie reviews, and trending reality TV shows such as _The Real Housewives of Lagos_.
 In the 'Other' category, the most popular video is titled "Who is Big Brother?" with 212,164 views, followed by her review of the movie _Acrimony_, which received 133,854 views.
 - The high view counts can be attributed to the titles of the videos.
 Since BB is known for its dramatic content, the way Glory titles her videos significantly influences the number of views she receives.
 Using engaging verbs such as "fight," "disqualified," "kiss," and others in the titles helps intrigue viewers and capture their attention.